A Comprehensive Guide On Employee Expense Reimbursement (With IRS Rules)

 Employee expense reimbursement makes up for a large portion of the work for finance teams worldwide.
 Ask any finance manager and she will tell you how critical it is to set up the right expense reimbursement process in your organization.
 Done right, it will save you money, effort, time and will create a great employee experience leading to happier and productive teams.

 A process this important must be understood properly before you get to implement it.
 So, we have put together this guide that will walk you through types of employee expenses, IRS guidelines, and the best practices to manage expense reimbursement like a pro.
-Read on and if you like it, do share in your network.
+Read on and if you like it, and do share in your network.

 Expenses made by an employee can be reimbursable or non-reimbursable, as categorized in your company’s expense policy.